PRODUCER COMPANY

 Share Capital:

-Only of individuals, then voting rights shall be based on a single vote for
+then voting rights shall be based on a single vote for every member.

-Only of producer institutions, then voting rights on the basis of their
+institutions, then voting rights on the basis of their participation.

 Director:

-shall be entrusted with substantial powers of management as the board may
+with substantial powers of management as the board may determine.

 directors or additional directors not exceeding one fifth of the total number